adminteractive/drupalstack/README.md

 # Drupalstack
-Docker based development environment for Drupal 8.
+Docker based development environment for Drupal 8 using only official Docker images.

 ## Featuring
 * Apache 2.4